Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 stay above the surface.
 If both checks succeed, the victim is pulled 5 feet closer to safety.

+### Hedgerows
-**Hedgerows:** Common in moors, hedgerows are tangles of stones, soil, and thorny bushes.
+Common in moors, hedgerows are tangles of stones, soil, and thorny bushes.
 Narrow hedgerows function as low walls, and it takes 15 feet of movement to cross them.
 Wide hedgerows are more than 5 feet tall and take up entire squares.
 They provide total cover, just as a